 Act on Model Proceedings in Disputes under Capital Markets Law

 The Act on Model Proceedings in Disputes under Capital Markets Law (KapMuG) was introduced in 2005 as a merely temporary measure, which – due to two extensions – will end on 1 November 2020.
-It is uncertain whether the German legislator will opt for a further extension.
+However, a further extension until 31 December 2023 is currently passing through the legislative process.
 Prominent KapMuG proceedings are Deutsche Telecom AG (prospectus liability), Volkswagen AG (delayed ad hoc announcement) and various prospectus liability cases regarding closed-end funds.
 The KapMuG is limited to capital market litigation and cannot be used in areas of consumer protection, competition or antitrust law.
 However, it has been as a role model for certain aspects of the Act on Declaratory Model Actions (see below).